shashankgaur018/Traffic-Violation-report-analysis-using-Using-Big-Data-Analytics/README.md

 # Traffic-Violation-report-analysis-using-Using-Big-Data-Analytics
-Traffic violations are one of the pre-dominant issues in the society Because of traffic violation we have encountered numerous number of accident which even may lead to death.
-Why we focused on traffic violation analysis to create awareness among the people so that they avoid any violations in the future and it helps for the safe travel.
+1. Traffic violations are one of the predominant issues in the society.
+2. Due to the traffic violation we have encountered numerous number of accident which even may lead to death.
+3. Why we focused on traffic violation analysis?
+Answer: To create awareness among the people so that they avoid any violations in the future and it helps for the safe travel.